the-events-calendar/the-events-calendar-category-colors/readme.txt

 3. The Events Calendar Category Colors with Legend Superpowers in action

 ## Changelog

+#### 4.6.3
+* added support for tribe shortcodes
+* graceful failure if The Events Calendar is not active

 #### 4.6.2
 * added CSS selector to override Customizer month view